 Mango Cucumber Salsa is a crowd-pleaser appetizer recipe that comes together in under 10 minutes using minimal ingredients.

-This vegan, gluten-free, paleo and whole 30-approved salsa is probably the best appetizer to serve with nachos and tortilla chips this summer season.
+This vegan, gluten-free, paleo, and whole 30-approved salsa is probably the best appetizer to serve with nachos and tortilla chips this summer season.

 This refreshing mango and cucumber salsa is sweet, spicy, and tangy, all at the same time.
-You can easily double or triple the recipe if making it for a crowd.

 Ingredients

 Use ripe and juicy mangoes.
-Champagne mangoes, Florida mangoes, or Indian mangoes like Alphonso, or Kesar are my favorite varieties to make this salsa recipe.
+Champagne mangoes, Florida mangoes, or Indian mangoes like Alphonso or Kesar are my favorite varieties to make this salsa recipe.

 Remove the seeds of the peppers if you like your salsa not too hot.